oliverbebber/PawPoint-Directory/README.md

 This app is powered by Petfinder.
 The Petfinder API offers users a simple way to access the Petfinder database to obtain details on animal shelters, individual animals, and breed info.
 It supports up to 1,000 requests per day, with a rate limit of 50 requests/second.
 To get started, you'll need to request access https://www.petfinder.com/developers/v2/docs/
 > Users must included attribution ("Powered by Petfinder") and comply with API usage restrictions, including non-commerical use of the data feed and data refresh requirements.
 > For full details, see the [API Terms of Service](https://www.petfinder.com/api-terms-of-service/)

+## Disclaimer
+PawPoint-Directory is provided "as is."
+We do not guarantee the accuracy or availability of data from Petfinder or any listed organization.
+Users should verify information independently to ensure accuracy.